Ivan Kulesh: Murders

-On November 28, 2014, near the village of Selets, Kulesh, while intoxicated, struck a 44-year-old saleswoman of a local store several times with an axe, taking the keys and, according to various sources, stealing between 5 and 8 million rubles, as well as alcoholic drinks, cigarettes, sausages and sweets worth another 8 million rubles.
+On 28 November 2014, near the village of Selets, Kulesh, while intoxicated, struck a 44-year-old saleswoman of a local store several times with an axe, taking the keys and, according to various sources, stealing between 5 and 8 million rubles ($600–900), as well as alcoholic drinks, cigarettes, sausages, and sweets worth another 8 million rubles ($900).
 While leaving the store, he ran into the victim's son, who had already found the body of his mother in the woods thanks to a barking dog.
 Threatening him with a knife, Kulesh ran away and took a train to Baranavichy.
-The son of the murdered woman reported the criminal to the police, and Kulesh was detained on the train at Novoelnya Station.
+The son of the murdered woman reported the criminal to the police and Kulesh was detained on the train at Novoelnya Station.

+Trial

 After the arrest, Kulesh began to cooperate and confessed to the double murder in the hope of replacing the death penalty with a life sentence: "I understood that I could not get away.
-They said that for the jury, a confession could be a mitigating circumstance. <...> Maybe in 50 years, I will see my daughter," he said at the trial.
+They said that for the jury, a confession could be a mitigating circumstance. ...
+Maybe in 50 years, I will see my daughter," he said at the trial.
 A judicial examination found that Kulesh suffered from an antisocial personality disorder, but was otherwise sane.

-Kulesh was tried under several articles of the Criminal Code of Belarus - for Attempted Crime, Murder, Theft and Robbery.
-In the pre-trial detention center, Kulesh visited a priest and a psychologist, and began taking antidepressants.
-In letters directed to Ivan, from his brother outside the center, much had been crossed out by the prison censor.
-The case was handled by the Grodno Regional Court, and on November 20, 2015, the court sentenced Ivan Kulesh to death.
+Kulesh was tried under several articles of the Criminal Code of Belarus – for Attempted Crime, Murder, Theft and Robbery.
+In the pre-trial detention centre, Kulesh visited a priest and a psychologist, and began taking antidepressants.
+Letters to Kulesh from his brother were heavily censored by the prison authorities.
+The case was handled by the Grodno Regional Court, and on 20 November 2015, the court sentenced Kulesh to death.

-Kulesh's defense filed a cassation appeal to the Supreme Court of Belarus.
+Kulesh's defence filed a cassation appeal to the Supreme Court of Belarus.
 Relatives of the convict, who had previously barely participated in the trial, questioned Kulesh's participation in the first two murders.
-The lawyer focused the attention of the Supreme Court on the fact that the double murder in Lida was disclosed solely on the testimony of the defendant, since the police did not have fingerprints or the murder weapon.
-Another peculiarity was noted in the case: during the investigative experiment, Kulesh in detail presented the way to the southern region of Lida, where, according to him, he was on the day of the double murder for the first time after drinking 2 bottles of vodka and about 1 liter of beer, but did not remember whether the victims resisted.
-The fate of the 35-37 million rubles was also unclear - the common-law wife stated that after the double murder, Kulesh did not bring any more money home.
-Kulesh himself, however, agreed with the verdict, and on March 29, 2016, the Supreme Court upheld it.
+His lawyer focused the attention of the Supreme Court on the fact that the double murder in Lida was disclosed solely on the testimony of the defendant since the police did not have fingerprints or the murder weapon.
+Another peculiarity of the case was that during his interrogation, Kulesh was able to describe in detail his route to southern Lida in apparently his first visit to the area and after drinking two bottles of vodka and a liter of beer, but was unable to remember whether the victims resisted.
+The fate of the 35–37 million rubles was also unclear—the common-law wife stated that after the double murder, Kulesh did not bring any more money home.
+Kulesh himself, however, agreed with the verdict, and on 29 March 2016, the Supreme Court upheld it.

-On 5 November 2016, Ivan Kulesh was executed, along with two other convicts.
+On 5 November 2016, Ivan Kulesh was executed by pistol-shot, along with two other convicts.
+Belarus is the only European country still practising capital punishment.